 This course is a continuation of WL 164.
 Students will continue with the NCCER curriculum for welding through level four.
-The course includes GMAW aluminum plate, GTAW aluminum plate, GTAW aluminum pipe, and GMAW aluminum pipe welding.
+The course includes GMAW aluminum plate, GTAW aluminum pipe, and GMAW aluminum pipe welding.

 Student Handbook

 Family Educational Rights and Privacy Act (FERPA)